alugocp/CancerApp/README.md

 # CancerApp
-A Shiny R webapp that utilizes Kaplan-Meier charts.
-I'm making it as part of an internship at University of Maryland.
+A webapp that shows how gene interactions affect cancer survival.
+Built in R and Javascript.
+Uses the Shiny R package.